NOTHING HAPPENS A poem/song by Yuri Kageyama

 I started working on this song in February 2019.
-It’s 2023, and I’m still working on it, finally to make a recording, with singing and music.
+It’s finally finished in 2023, as a recording, with singing and music.
 The piece is about how people like to talk about “what’s happening” or what’s going to happen.
 But most of the time, nothing happens.
 And nothing needs to happen.
 If anything, it can be a good thing when nothing happens.
 With the pandemic unfolding, the song became for me more pertinent than ever.
 I reworked the song to reflect that.
 In June 2020, I added the rap section in Japanese that refers to the death of George Floyd.
 We must not forget how precious those moments are when horrible things that can happen don’t happen, and we can just sit back and enjoy the passage of time, when utterly nothing happens.

 Nothing happens なにもおこらない